 Yeah Sesamestreet, I was having a little he he ha ha with them because hear in Chicago Harley vs Honda jokes fly back and forth like the wind.
 I say buy what you want.
 Ride with who you like.
 I have owned every domestic vehicle made and some foreign.
 My choice is Mercedes Benz, S Class.
 The ride and engineering is unmatched.
 As for bikes, I have owned nothing but Harleys.
 I have ridden friends Goldwings and have rode alond with them.
 I have neve beat one in a race.
 That's where the laughing always stops in the Harley vs Honda jokefest.
 But I still love my Ultra Classic. :-)

 Thanks, Money!!
 Your "Eightfold Keys" for finding a MC has certainly given me some insight.
 I'm fairly new to riding and really enjoy the sport.
 I have entertained the idea of joining a club one day.
 Your advice will certainly guide me in the right direction.
 Thanks again.
 Be safe out there!

-World of Soul, World of Soul Motorcycle Community, World of Soul MC, World of Soul Motorcycle Club, Ride for CHANGE-Ride for HOPE, Riders United to Serve Humanity are registered trademarks and are not to be used or reproduced without the expressed written consent of the owner of record.
+World of Soul, World of Soul Motorcycle Community, World of Soul MC, World of Soul Motorcycle Club, World of Soul Motorcyclist Association, Ride for CHANGE-Ride for HOPE, Riders United to Serve Humanity are registered trademarks and are not to be used or reproduced without the expressed written consent of the owner of record.

 World of Soul Motorcycle Community, Inc. assumes no responsibility for the content published nor endorse the images, comments and/or opinions expressed herein.